Determined Juncker sets out case to head European Commission

 During a 30-minute news conference at the EPP's headquarters, Juncker came across as irascible, at one point cutting off an Italian journalist as he asked a question.
 Twice he said he had already answered a question "a thousand times".

-But he also deftly dealt with queries in French, German and English and employed his characteristic dry sense of humour to effect.
+But he also deftly dealt with queries in French, German and English and employed his characteristic dry sense of humor to effect.
 He said he was not a "tired, old man".

 Asked if he was sure that German Chancellor Angela Merkel, who supported him on the campaign trail, was still behind his bid for the Commission presidency, a job with sweeping powers to shape EU legislation, Juncker was firm if ambiguous.